libigl/libigl/tutorial/tutorial.md

 linear techniques will not produce non-trivial bending and twisting.

-Furthermore, when considering solid shapes (e.g. discretized with tetrahedral meshes) linear methods struggle to maintain local volume.
-Often suffering from shrinking and bulging artifacts.
+Furthermore, when considering solid shapes (e.g. discretized with tetrahedral meshes) linear methods struggle to maintain local volume, and they often suffer from shrinking and bulging artifacts.

-There exist a family of non-linear deformation techniques that present a solution to these problems.
+Non-linear deformation techniques present a solution to these problems.
 They work by comparing the deformation of a mesh vertex to its rest position _rotated_ to a new coordinate frame which best matches the deformation.
 The non-linearity stems from the mutual dependence of the deformation and the best-fit rotation.
 These techniques are often labeled